Mahmoud Ahmadinejad and Israel

 Mahmoud Ahmadinejad was President of Iran from 3 August 2005 to 3 August 2013, and during that time had repeatedly made contentious speeches and statements against Israel.
 Ahmadinejad refused to call Israel by name, instead calling it the “Zionist regime”.
 He has called for the "elimination of the Zionist regime".
 Ahmadinejad took part in a protest called "The World Without Zionism" and has derided Israel on numerous occasions.
 He has urged regional powers to cut diplomatic and economic ties with Israel and halt oil sales.
 Tensions have risen over Iran's nuclear program.
-He has also provided funding, training and arms to what are widely regarded as terrorist organisations Hezbollah and Hamas, which are sworn enemies of Israel and waged war against Israel.
+He has also provided funding, training and arms to Hezbollah and Hamas.

 Ahmadinejad's remarks have been criticized by various world bodies and governments, including the United States, Canada, the European Union, and the United Nations.

 Calls for destruction of Israel

 2005 call to "move" Israel

 In an interview on Iran's Arabic channel 'Al-Alam' on 8 December 2005, Ahmadinejad said that if Germany and Austria feel responsible for the massacre of Jews during World War II, they should host a state of Israel on their own soil.
 Speaking at a news conference on the summit sidelines, Ahmadinejad said most Jews in Israel "have no roots in Palestine, but they are holding the destiny of Palestine in their hands and allow themselves to kill the Palestinian people."